obi-amd64/OpenDonita-Dockerized/README.md

 ![The pairing app](pair_app.png)

-Type in the first field the SSID of your WiFi, in the second field the password, and do click in **Pair robot** button.
+Type in the first field the SSID of your WiFi, in the second field the password, and in the third field put the IP of the device with the OpenDoñita server, and do click in **Pair robot** button.
 Wait the answer (which should be "Pairing OK"), and now your robot should be paired with the WiFi and connected to your local server.

 ## Using the new app